Lush and Dramatic Normandy

 The Normandy region is renowned for some of the most beautiful half-timbered farm buildings, chateaux and also more traditional stone houses.
 There is an abundance of smallholdings and farmhouses available in the region, ideal for those who love the outdoors, and particularly for those who are equestrian lovers.
 There are also plenty of properties which are ideal for those seeking a restoration project.

 Home to the Bayeux tapestry, history and art lovers flock to the region to appreciate the rich culture and heritage of Normandy’s bygone years.
 The beauty of the region also helped to established Normandy as the home of the Impressionism art movement.
-Monet who grew up in Havre is one of the most famous artists from region which is evident in much of his artwork.
+Claude Monet who grew up in Havre is one of the most famous artists from region which is evident in much of his artwork.
 Many of his painting capture the rugged coast, stunning cliffs and rolling countryside that Normandy is renowned for.
+It is very popular site, in a magical environment, so much so that Monet’s house and gardens in Giverny served as the backdrop for the 4th season of the new ‘Emily in Paris’ series out in 2024 on Netflix.

 The history of Normandy is also evident in its architecture.
 Some of the must-see places in the region include Rouen Cathedral, Notre-Dame Sous Terre Chapel and the fortified island of Mont Saint-Michel, which is one of the most iconic sights in France and one of the four UNESCO World Heritage Sites in Normandy.